fandm-college/rcs.github.io/index.md

 * :doc:`The Module System <compute/modules>`
 * :doc:`Frequently Asked Questions (FAQ) <faq>`

-More information is available at https://www.colorado.edu/rc.

-If you have any questions, please contact rc-help@colorado.edu.
+If you have any questions, please contact dorc@fandm.edu.

 Courses using RC Resources
 --------------------------